 If you are a self-proclaimed nature junkie living in or around Philadelphia, John Heinz National Wildlife Refuge at Tinicum better be on your list.
 The largest freshwater tidal marsh in Pennsylvania may be just 20 minutes outside of Philly, but this natural oasis bears little resemblance to the bustling city.

-With 1,200 acres of land, broken up into walking trails, boardwalks reserved for wildlife observation, and a canoe ramp leading into the sunlit Darby Creek, this offers not only a sanctuary for wild animals but is also a retreat from chaotic city life.
+With 1,200 acres of land, broken up into walking trails, boardwalks reserved for wildlife observation, and a canoe ramp leading into the sunlit Darby Creek, this offers not only a sanctuary for wild animals but is also an outdoor retreat from chaotic city life.

 History of the Refuge